highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/01.tip-jar-example/docs.md

 *Learn how you can create a tip jar and earn HFCs in your domain.*

 ## Overview
-Here you will learn how to create an entity that, when clicked, will prompt a user to send you 10 HFC.
+Here, you will learn how to create an entity that, when clicked, will prompt a user to send you 10 HFC.

 >>>>> Experimental API Notice
 The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following: